North Atlanta High School

 North Atlanta High School is a comprehensive public high school of approximately 2300 students in the Paces neighborhood of the Buckhead community of Atlanta, Georgia, United States.
 The school is a part of Atlanta Public Schools (APS).

 The school was formed after North Fulton High School combined with Northside High School during the 1991–1992 school year.
 This merger resulted in North Atlanta High School being the only high school in APS to host two magnet programs: the International Studies Program and the Performance Arts.
 The Performance Arts program is now technically defunct, but North Atlanta continues to encourage students' artistic abilities and talents in performance.

 History

 Northside High School (1950–1991)

 Fulton County School Board opened Northside High School in 1950 at the current location of the Sutton Middle School: 7th-8th Grade Campus building.
 Northside High School became part of the APS when the property was annexed into the city of Atlanta.
 The school colors were purple and white, and the school nickname was the Tigers.
 In 1969, APS opened a planetarium at the Northside campus.
 Originally, it was one of three planetariums owned by Atlanta Public Schools (the other two being at Fulton and Harper High).
 It can seat 110 people.
-A magnet program in the performing arts was started in 1972.